EdwinVW/dapr-workshop/Assignment06/step-by-step-python.md

 Once you have removed it, you need to start it again with the `docker run` command shown at the beginning of this step.

-> For your convenience, the `Infrastructure` folder contains Bash scripts for starting the infrastructural components you'll use throughout the workshop.
+> For your convenience, the `Infrastructure` folder contains Powershell scripts for starting the infrastructural
+> components you'll use throughout the workshop.
 You can use the `Infrastructure/mosquitto/start-mosquitto.ps1` script to start the Mosquitto container.
 >
 > If you don't mind starting all the infrastructural containers at once, you can also use the `Infrastructure/start-all.ps1` script.